ch4mpy/spring-addons/samples/tutorials/bff/README.md

 Then, we'll add the a dependency to [`spring-addons-starter-oidc`](https://central.sonatype.com/artifact/com.c4-soft.springaddons/spring-addons-starter-oidc) to create for us:
 - an OAuth2 client `SecurityWebFilterChain` which intercepts all requests matched by `com.c4-soft.springaddons.oidc.client.security-matchers`
 - a logout success handler configured from properties for "almost" OIDC complient providers (Auth0 and Cognito do not implement standrad RP-Initiated Logout)
-- a client side implementation for Back-Channel Logout
 - a few other features not important in this tutorial (multi-tenancy, as well as authorities mapping and CORS configuration from properties)
 - an OAuth2 resource server `SecurityWebFilterChain` to process all the requests that were not matched in filter-chains with lower order.
 ```xml